Soundmatters/LeaderTapeWorkflow/Leader Tape Workflow. .md

 The following workflow is for adding or replacing leader tape on open-reel tape.

 ## Supplies

+  For this workflow, you need the following supplies:

-Leader tape
+* Leader tape.
-Splicing tape
+* Splicing tape.
-Splicing block
+* Splicing block.
-Straight-edge razor
+* Straight-edge razor.

 ## Workflow